yujiahuo/euchre/README.md

 | Start continuous build       | Builds all TypeScript files in watch mode (will re-build as you modify things).
 Also available via `Ctrl+Shift+B`. |
 | Start continuous integration | Runs all unit tests in watch mode (will re-test as you modify things).
 Test failures will show up as issues (requires awk). |
 | Run mutation tests           | Runs all mutation tests (once), and opens the report if it succeeds |

+### Seeing code coverage
+If you want to see code coverage decorations, press `Ctrl+Shift+P`, type `lcov`, and select `LCOV Menu`, then `Enable decorations`.
+This uses the data from the `Start continuous integration` task, and will update a few seconds after you save a file with the new coverage data.

+If that doesn't change anything in the TypeScript files you have open, you may need to add another coverage path in `settings.json` (to the `lcov.path` setting).
+Add each folder under `coverage` to the array, and please send a pull request on GitHub with that change.